mikepsinn/forkable-world-os/docs/constitution.md

 4.5: The AI president shall utilize the perfect information provided by this initiative to inform policy decisions and governance strategies.

-## Article IV: Public Services and Problem Solving
+## Article IV: Public Services and Problem-Solving
 ### Section 1: Market-Driven Public Services
 1.1: Essential public services shall be outsourced to private companies through smart contracts, promoting competition and efficiency.

 1.2: Performance metrics for these services shall be publicly available and monitored through blockchain technology, ensuring accountability and allowing citizens to make informed choices.

 ### Section 2: AI-Powered FDA (FDAi)
 2.1: An AI-powered system (fdai.earth) shall be implemented to determine the effects of all foods and drugs.

 2.2: The FDAi agent shall utilize anonymized data from citizens' digital twins to enhance the accuracy and personalization of its safety and efficacy determinations.